Certainty Blog

 Construction safety leadership

-Previously, we discussed the elements that a construction safety program needs to be effective, and safety leadership consistently emerged as one of the top determinants of whether a safety effort succeeds or stalls.
+Previously, we discussed the elements that a construction safety program needs to be effective.
+Notably, safety leadership consistently emerged as one of the top determinants of whether a safety effort succeeds or stalls.

 Construction Safety & The Importance of Fostering a Safety Climate

-These principles also have direct implications for hiring decisions.
-Mellard recommends selecting safety managers not only on the basis of formal credentials but on their hands-on construction experience and their demonstrated ability to connect with workers and understand the real demands of the job.
-A safety leader who has worked in the field earns credibility that no certification alone can provide.
+Accordingly, these principles also have direct implications for hiring decisions.
+Specifically, Mellard recommends selecting safety managers based not only on formal credentials but also on their hands-on construction experience.
+In addition, candidates should demonstrate the ability to connect with workers and understand the real demands of the job.
+In other words, a safety leader who has worked in the field earns credibility that no certification alone can provide.

-Desire’e Ropel, Safety Manager at Hermanson, reinforces the importance of leadership being seen as an approachable safety resource.
-Effective safety leaders must be level-headed, composed under pressure, and genuinely accessible — qualities that make workers comfortable raising concerns, reporting near misses, and asking questions before proceeding with uncertain tasks.
-When employees trust their leaders, the entire safety management system functions more effectively.
+Similarly, Desire’e Ropel, Safety Manager at Hermanson, reinforces the importance of approachable safety leadership.
+Certainly, effective safety leaders must be level-headed, composed under pressure, and genuinely accessible.
+As a result, these qualities make workers comfortable raising concerns, reporting near misses, and asking questions before proceeding with uncertain tasks.
+Ultimately, when employees trust their leaders, the entire safety management system functions more effectively.

 30+ Audit and inspection checklists free for download.